WangZesen/MusicGenreClassification/README.md

 ## Discussion

 * High accuracy on Train set and Val set:
- *
 * Low accuracy on Test set:
  * inaccurate label
  * different source of music
- * Generalization Error is low -> cluster and recommendation are possible
+ * Generalization Error is relatively low -> cluster and recommendation are possible

 ## Conclusion